mrhadden/FXOSRenderingEngineTest/README.md

 # FXOSRenderingEngineTest
-Java application to prototype hit testing and overlapping methods
+Java application to prototype hit testing and overlapping methods.
+Clearly, this is not indicative of the speed, but does allow different approaches to be implemented quickly.

 ### Key